mpekurin/arm-gnu-toolchain-install/README.md

-# arm-gnu-toolchain-install
+# Arm GNU Toolchain Installer
-Bash script for installing the latest version of Arm GNU Toolchain
+Bash script to download and install Arm GNU Toolchain as a Debian package via apt.